Siege of Derry: Commemorations

 The Siege of Derry, like the Battle of the Boyne, is part of Northern Irish Protestant folklore.
 The siege is commemorated by two parades: the Shutting-of-the-Gates Parade and the Relief-of-Derry Parade.

 The shutting of the gates by 13 apprentices, which happened on 7 December 1688, is commemorated each year on the first Saturday of December, dubbed "Lundy's Day".
 The commemoration is organised by the Apprentice Boys of Derry, a Protestant association.
 The day usually starts with the firing of one and then three cannon shots, meaning 13, from the walls at midnight on Friday.
 Then follows the ceremony of the touching of the four original gates: Bishops Gate, Butchers Gate, Shipquay Gate, and Ferryquay Gate.
 On Saturday, first the members of the Apprentice Boys clubs domiciled outside the walls march to the Apprentice Boys Memorial Hall.
 Then the assembled members march through the city from the Hall to St Columb's Cathedral where a thanks-giving service is held.
 After the service, a wreath is laid at the Siege Heroes Mound in the cathedral grounds.
 Finally, Lundy is burned in effigy as a traitor.

 The end of the siege, which is taken to have happened on 1 August 1689, old style, when the besieged discovered that the besiegers had left, is celebrated by the Relief of Derry parade, usually held on the second Saturday of August.
 This day is chosen because it usually is near 11 August, which is the New Style equivalent of 1 August.
 This parade is one of the events of the week-long Maiden City Festival.
 On 1 August 1714, Mitchelburne hoisted a crimson flag on the steeple of St Columb's Cathedral to mark the anniversary of the relief of the city, a practice that continued for many years.
-1969 a confrontation between Protestants and Catholics during the Relief of Derry parade started the Battle of the Bogside, but recent parades have been largely peaceful.
+In 1969 a confrontation between Protestants and Catholics during the Relief of Derry parade started the Battle of the Bogside, but recent parades have been largely peaceful.

 Walker's Pillar was a monument to Reverend George Walker.
-It was built from 1826–1828 on the Royal Bastion.
+It was built from 1826 to 1828 on the Royal Bastion.
 The monument consisted of a column crowned by a statue of the famous man.
 On the night of 27 August 1973, it was blown up by the Provisional IRA.
 The plinth remains.

 The Browning Memorial Plaque is affixed to the city wall on Guildhall Square.
 It commemorates Michael (or Micaiah) Browning, the Master of the Mountjoy.
 The top shows his ship, the Mountjoy.
 The inscription below cites the passage describing his death in Macaulay's History of England, which calls his: the most enviable of all deaths.

 The popular song "Derry's Walls" commemorates the siege.
 The author is unknown.
 The chorus reads: